cs-AI-dev/Keeneyed-4/README.md

 # Keeneyed-4
 ### An AGI engine heavily rewritten but based on the KE3 system.
-This is the repository for the Keeneyed-4 artificial general intelligence agent engine.
-The engine allows for the instantiation of AGI agents into any Python program.
-I've been working for a while on trying to compile the Python into C and then into machine code; then you could use it in any C-based program.
-***By using this software you agree to its EULA!***
-Proper installation will ask you to confirm your acceptance.
-As of right now, the AGI agents are recurrent neural network-based.
-The agents can be instantiated as follows-
-### The `ArtificialGeneralIntelligence()` Class
-This module provides a simple object that allows for the instantiation of intelligent agents.
+This is the *fourth* iteration of my artificial general intelligence software.
+It's not actually my first attempt at an AI; the original CS AIs all failed, there were 5 of those, and I wrote several spinoff tests that worked decently well, but this is my first fully functional AGI engine.
+Not only does this engine incorporate the science-fiction concept of AGI, but it also includes a simulation engine with which to allow your AGI to understand the three-dimensional world even if you don't have incredibly complex animatronica to plug it into.
+Information on how to work both the AGI and simulation engine can be found under "howto", as well as information on how to install this package.
+> WARNING: BY USING THIS SOFTWARE YOU AGREE TO THE EULA WHICH GOVERNS ITS USE!